Bang Khae district

 Bang Khae (บางแค, [bāːŋ kʰɛ̄ː]) is one of the 50 districts (khet) of Bangkok, Thailand.
 Its neighbouring districts, clockwise from north, are Thawi Watthana, Taling Chan, Phasi Charoen, Bang Bon, and Nong Khaem district.

 History

 From 6 March 1998, Phasi Charoen Sakha 1 district was combined with Lak Song sub-district, formerly part of Nong Khaem District, to form a new district, called Khet Bang Khae.
 The sub-districts of the new Bang Khae district then consisted of Bang Khae, Bang Khae Nuea, Bang Phai and Lak Song.

 Together with the creation of the district, the four sub-districts of Bang Khae were reorganised for administrative purposes.
 In 2009 the subdistrict boundaries were adjusted again.

-Its name means "county of the hummingbird tree"; presumably, in the past there was a large population of this species in the district.
+Its name means "county of the hummingbird tree", likely referring to the past abundance of this plant in the area.

 Administration

 The district is divided into four sub-districts (khwaeng).